-In the first two patients in our Phase 2 clinical trial, for whom data is available out to 18 and 12 months, respectively, plasma and leukocyte AGA enzyme activity was observed to increase from nearly undetectable levels before treatment to a peak within three months after treatment, followed by a decline and trending to stabilize to levels above the range for males with Fabry disease, defined as less than 1 mol/hr/ml.
-The third patient in the Phase 2 trial exhibited a rapid increase in plasma and leukocyte AGA enzyme activity from nearly undetectable levels before treatment to a peak within the first seven days after treatment in the case of plasma enzyme activity and within the first 14 days after treatment in the case of leukocyte enzyme activity, followed by a decline and subsequent increase observed at month six.
-Similar to the results observed in the investigator-led Phase 1 trial of AVR-RD-01, we believe that the steep initial increase reflects AGA enzyme activity from the early progeny of the transduced stem cells, while the subsequent decline and stabilization in AGA enzyme levels reflect a shift from short term progenitor cells towards the gradual secretion of AGA enzyme by long-term engraftment cells that become more predominant over time.
+In the first two patients in our FAB-GT clinical trial, for whom we have presented data out to 29 and 24 months, respectively, plasma and leukocyte AGA enzyme activity was observed to increase from nearly undetectable levels before treatment to a peak within three months after treatment, followed by a decline and trending to stabilize to levels above the range for males with Fabry disease, defined as less than 1 nmol/hr/ml.
+The third patient in the FAB-GT trial exhibited a rapid increase in plasma and leukocyte AGA enzyme activity from nearly undetectable levels before treatment to a peak within the first seven days after treatment in the case of plasma enzyme activity and within the first 14 days after treatment in the case of leukocyte enzyme activity, followed by a decline and subsequent increase which is trending toward a stable level above the range for males with Fabry disease at 18 months after treatment.
+The fourth patient in the FAB-GT trial, who was dosed with the plato platform, exhibited a rapid increase in AGA enzyme activity post-treatment and had not exhibited a substantial decline in AGA levels at 12 months after treatment.
+Similar to the results observed in the investigator-led Phase 1 trial of AVR-RD-01, we believe that the steep initial increase reflects AGA enzyme activity from the early progeny of the transduced stem cells, while the subsequent decline and stabilization in AGA enzyme levels reflect a shift from short-term progenitor cells towards the gradual secretion of AGA enzyme by long-term engraftment cells that become more predominant over time.